raspberrypilearning/getting-started-with-the-pico/en/step_6.md

 Click in the main editor pane of Thonny.

-Enter the following code to toggle the LED.
+Enter this code to toggle the LED.

 ``` python
 from picozero import pico_led